 As a result, many borrowers have no idea whether they will still obtain the financial relief they were expecting.
 In efforts to still provide relief to those in need, the Biden Administration and the Department of Education have taken steps to have the U.S. Department of Justice ease the process of discharging student loans through bankruptcy.

-Contact a bankruptcy attorney in Las Vegas today with a price match guarantee to learn more about discharging student loans through bankruptcy.
+Contact a bankruptcy attorney in Las Vegas today to learn more about discharging student loans through bankruptcy.